 Last Updated on

-A customer experience map helps brands focus and refine the experience that they deliver to their customers by enabling brands to identify strengths, shortcomings, and opportunities to better serve and retain their customers for longer.
+A customer experience map helps brands to focus on and refine the experience that they deliver to their customers.
+It does this by enabling brands to identify strengths, shortcomings, and opportunities to better serve customers and retain them for longer.

-In essence, a customer experience map helps to outline every channel, each variable and all possible paths that a customer may take to purchase or have a customer service query resolved.
-This guide will help brands build their customer experience map and run through how it can maximise conversions and customer retention.
+In essence, a customer experience map helps to outline every channel, each variable and all possible paths that a customer may take to purchase or, to have a customer service query resolved.
+This guide will help brands build their customer experience map and will explain how it can maximise conversions and customer retention.

 Customer experience maps vs. customer journeys

-A customer journey maps out the interactions and touchpoints that customers travel along throughout their sales journey with the company.
-Customer experience maps take this one step further by examining the entire picture of the customer’s brand experience and outlines their interactions and behaviour along the channels and touchpoints before, during and after their transaction.
+A customer journey outlines the interactions and touchpoints that customers go through as they travel along the sales journey with the company.
+Customer experience maps take this one step further by examining the entire picture of the customer’s experience.
+The customer experience map also outlines customer interactions and behaviour along the channels and touchpoints before, during and after their transaction.

-Instead of a straight path from one point to another, a map outlines the processes that each customer goes through, across every job that they are trying to do with the brand.
+Instead of a straight path from one point to another, a customer experience map charts the processes that each customer goes through, across each interaction and job that they are trying to get done with the brand.

-A customer journey map is best when a brand is focused on a specific area e.g. the buying journey for a focus group of consumers with a specific product or service line.
+A customer journey map works best when a brand is focused on a specific area; for example, the buying journey for a focus group of consumers with a specific product or service line.

-On the other hand, an experience map is used when brands want a fuller picture of the experience that they are delivering to customers and they want to optimise how they are selling, serving and supporting their customers in the long term.
+In contrast, an experience map is used when a brand wants a fuller picture of the experience that it is being delivered to customers and is often used to optimise how the brand is selling, serving and supporting its customers in the long term.

 Why is a customer experience map so useful?

 Customer experience maps can give brands a holistic view of the entire customer experience across multiple touchpoints and channels.
-Also, it identifies crucial opportunities for brands to improve their customer’s experience.
-It shows companies the difficulties that their customers may be having while interacting with the brand.
-Additionally, it also shows the areas that are working for the customer.
+They can also identify crucial opportunities for brands to improve their customer experience.
+It helps companies identify the difficulties that their customers may be facing whilst interacting with the brand.
+Additionally, a customer experience map shows the areas that are working well for the customer.

-Business owners and marketers often look at how a customer interacts and engages with the brand on an isolated basis (sales journey, customer service) but this can result in a disjointed and misaligned end-to-end customer experience.
-With the help of a map, decision-makers are given a visual representation of every interaction that a customer has with the brand which can enable businesses to optimise how their experience performs for the customer on a holistic basis.
+Business owners and marketers often look at how a customer interacts and engages with the brand on an isolated basis (sales journey, customer service) but, this can result in a disjointed and misaligned end-to-end customer experience.
+With the help of a customer experience map, decision-makers are given a visual representation of every interaction that a customer has with the brand.
+This can then can enable businesses to optimise the way their experience performs for the customer on a holistic basis.

 Tips for Creating a Customer Experience Map

-- Gather the right team – spend time to gather and build a collaborative and cross-functional team to build a completely integrated customer experience map.
+- Gather the right team – Take the time to gather and build a collaborative and cross-functional team to create a completely integrated customer experience map.

-- Gather data about the ‘voice of the customer‘ – Gather data across all business functions that outlines where and how the customer is interacting and responding as they engage with the business.
+- Gather data about the ‘voice of the customer‘ – Gather data across all business functions which outlines where and how the customer is interacting and responding as they engage with the business.

-- Produce the draft customer experience map – make sure to have in place a process to capture, consider and arrange insights as well as data points to fill out the customer experience map.
+- Produce the draft customer experience map – Put in place a process to capture, consider and arrange insights as well as data points in order to fill out the customer experience map.

-- Take note of any variables – consider any variables that may be important to the customer experience and factor these into the map to ensure that the map is truly accommodating how all customers interact with the business.
+- Take note of any variables – Consider any variables which may be important to the customer experience and factor these into the map to ensure that the map is truly accommodating the way all customers interact with the business.

-- Be open – defend any insights revealed through this customer experience research but also be open to any ideas.
+- Be open – Defend any insights revealed through this customer experience research – but also be open to new ideas.

 - Finalise the experience map and launch the optimal customer experience – After finalisation, prepare a roadmap to progressively upgrade, integrate and innovate the customer experience as a fully integrated customer-focused team.